 Of course, you don’t want to fail at the final hurdle, so make sure you have everything in place to execute rapid hires when vacancies arise.

 This includes engaging with hiring managers, setting up any final interviews, and quickly delivering an offer.
-This should be smooth sailing as, given you’ve been engaging with the candidate for a while, you should have a good grasp of their expectations.
+This should be smooth sailing as, given you’ve been engaging with the potential hire for a while, you should have a good grasp of their expectations.

-Work with HR and hiring managers to optimize the onboarding process and get your candidate into their role fast.
+Work with HR and hiring managers to optimize the onboarding process and quickly get your candidate into their roles.
 If you’re onboarding remotely, do some research into creative onboarding ideas to keep things exciting too!

-If you’re struggling to source and hire quality talent quickly, you may need to start investing in your long game.
+If you’re struggling to source and hire qualified candidates quickly, you may need to start investing in your long game and consider creating a talent pipeline.
 Talent pipelines are a great way to nurture top talent over time, keeping them engaged and excited about your business until you have a vacancy to fill.